Practice-with-Codes/ML---Machine-Learning-with-Python-Cookbook/README.md

 #### ✅ Chapter 1: Working with Vectors, Matrices and Arrays in NumPy

+  <p align = "justify"> NumPy provides efficient tools for creating, manipulating and performing mathematical operations on vectors, matrices and
+    multidimensional arrays, which form the foundation for numerical computing and data science.
+The operations in this chapter build essential skills such as indexing, reshaping, applying functions, matrix algebra and statistical computation, enabling faster data processing and optimization compared to traditional Python lists. </p>

 | Sl.
 No | Code |
 |-----------|-----------|
 | 1.  | Creating a Vector |